 This is what happens when you visit slashgeek.net.
 It informs three other websites of your presence.
 This is not something I consciously and intentionally did to track you down and record all your steps and every little click you make.
-This is the end result of having a mid-level, somewhat functional, website.
+This is the result of having a mid-level, somewhat functional, website.
 Yes I could remove all the analytic/social media codes and it would stop tracking you but it wouldn’t make the site much functional for majority of the users.

-But this is nothing compare to the amount of tracking and sharing of information some of the big sites do.
+But this is nothing compared to the amount of tracking and sharing of information some of the big sites do.
 Try it yourself with Collusion for firefox.
-As you visit more site you will soon find yourself stuck in a web of trackers which knows your every step and click, and by the end of the day probably knows more about your habit and patterns than you yourself do.
+As you visit more site you will soon find yourself stuck in a web of trackers which knows your every step and click, and by the end of the day probably knows more about your habit and patterns than you do.

-But some people don’t actually mind being tracked.
-They would rather have advertisers give them relevant ads and search engine give them relevant results and websites give them relevant content.
-But this post is not about them, this post is about the minority of those who take their privacy really seriously.
+But some people don’t mind being tracked.
+They would rather have advertisers give them relevant ads and search engines give them relevant results and websites give them relevant content.
+But this post is not about them, this post is about the minority of those who take their privacy seriously.

 Privacy is not cheap.